MedatechUK/Medatech.APY/docs/log.md

 If the filename already exists, a numeric suffix is added to the filename before moving.

+See also: This method is implimented by the [folderWatch contrl](cl.md "folderWatch contrl").

 ## Logging Level Verbosity

 From [Python Docs](https://docs.python.org/3/library/logging.html#levels "Python Docs").